conmas/site/_notes/wisdoms.md

 - Sometimes being the butt of the joke is the coolest thing you can do.
 - Ask people about themselves.
 Listen to what they have to say.
 Assume everyone you meet just wants to feel understood.
 - Round up to whole bills when tipping at restaurants.
 	- Related: everyone should work a job in the service industry at some point in their lives.
 You can tell when someone hasn’t.
+- Live every day as if you know it's all going to work out.
+	- Also: Live every day as if you've deliberately come back in time to this one day, to enjoy it.[^3]

 [^1]: I’ve also seen this attributed to Johann Wolfgang von Goethe.
 [^2]: Purportedly [misattributed](https://en.wikiquote.org/wiki/Wilhelm_Stekel#Misattributed) in *The Catcher in the Rye*, but I’d consider it paraphrasing.
+[^3]: Both paraphrased from *About Time*, my favorite movie.